-Assistant Coach Shane Wagner
+Head Coach Shane Wagner

-Shane joins the Minotauros coaching staff after being a scout last season.
 Shane a native of Stillwater, MN where he played high school hockey for the Ponies until graduating in 2000.
 From there Shane went on to play for the Butte Irish in the America West Hockey League which merged with the NAHL in 2003 a year after Wagner had moved on to college.
 Shane played four seasons for Hamline University where he also graduated with a degree in Physics.
 While in college Shane posted 15 goals and 22 assists in 83 games as a defenseman.
 Shane also was twice named to the all-conference team and served as Hamline’s captain.

 After finishing his academic playing career Shane went on to play six seasons of professional hockey in the Southern Pro Hockey League.
 Shane played for three SPHL teams accumulating 14 goals and 91 assists for 105 points in 253 games.
 In three of his six professional seasons Shane wore the Captain’s “C” on his sweater and he won an SPHL President’s Cup title in 2011 with the Mississippi Surge.

 After his playing career ended Shane began coaching he has three seasons of experience being the Head Coach of the Hudson Crusaders on the Minnesota Junior Hockey League and one season as an assistant coach for the NAHL’s Minnesota Magicians.

 Wagner is currently living in Lakeland, MN with his wife Megan and son Willy and daughter Mia.

 Assistant Coach Wyatt Waselenchuk